thanlong/VMOSPro_RootXposed_Terminal/README.md

 Do you know you can import data from a virtual machine to another virtual machine.
 VMOS Pro provide you with **Backup virtual machine** (known as **Backup ROM**) which backup entire systemfiles.
 Everytime you backup ROM, it waste too much your memory.

 This function only backup `/data` (not include dalvik-cache) as modification zip.
-It lighter than backup ROM.
+It is lighter than backup ROM.
 You can flash zip on any virtual machine to restore your data.

 ## VMOS Tool modification zip (v1.8+)